National Waterways Act, 2016

 The National Waterways Act, 2016 is an Act of Parliament of India.
 It was tabled in Lok Sabha by Minister of Shipping, Road Transport and Highways Nitin Gadkari on 5 May 2015.
 The Act merges 5 existing Acts which have declared the 5 National Waterways and proposes 101 additional National Waterways.
 The Act came into force from 12 April 2016.

 History

 The National Waterways Bill, 2015 was tabled in Lok Sabha by Minister of Shipping, Road Transport and Highways Nitin Gadkari on 5 May 2015.
-It was passed in Lok Sabha on 21 December 2015 and then in Rajya Sabha on 9 March 2016.
+It was passed in Lok Sabha on 21 December 2015 and in Rajya Sabha on 9 March 2016.
 Then, it was finally passed in Lok Sabha again on 15 March 2016 due to the amendments made in Rajya Sabha moved by Minister of State for Shipping Pon Radhakrishnan.